turingschool/curriculum/source/projects/attend_interactive.markdown

 As a user, when I start the program I'm provided a command prompt where I can issues one of several commands, described below.
 After each command, the prompt returns for more instructions.

 The program has a concept called the "queue".
-Think of the queue as the results from a previous search.
+Think of the queue as the stored results from a previous search.
 As a user, I issue a search command to find records, then later issue another command to do something with those results.
+The queue is not cleared unless the user runs `queue clear` or a new `find`.

 #### Command Prompt Instructions

+##### `load <filename>`

+Erase any loaded data and parse the specified file.
+If no filename is given, default to `event_attendees.csv`.

 ##### `help`